Syed-Akhter-Hussain/petwatchdemo/README.md

-Manage the Pets from this Android App
+Manage the Pets from this Android App.
-Android App and Video uploaded here